 In the following example, the assigns clause indicates that the withdraw function does not modify any memory cell other than p->balance.
-Furthermore, the final value of p->balance has been computed only through its initial value, and the value of the parameter s.
+Furthermore, the final value of p->balance has been computed only through its initial value and the value of the parameter s.
+The computation of p->balance indirectly requires reading p, as explained below.